Mercedes-Benz 770: Surviving 770s

+Japanese Emperor Hirohito owned at least 7 versions of the 770K built between 1930 and 1938, including one cabriolet parade car.
+An armoured Grand Pullman limousine delivered in January 1935 is now on display at the Mercedes-Benz Museum in Stuttgart.

 In the Norwegian Mercedes-Benz Club's magazine of June 2010 is an article on a 770 Offener Tourenwagen (W150).
 It was brought to Norway in 1941 by General Nikolaus von Falkenhorst.
 After World War II, it was used by the King of Norway.
 It was later sold to a buyer in the United States.
 The car won the prize for the best unrestored pre-war car at the Pebble Beach Concours d'Elegance in 2003.

 Two other 770s were brought to Norway during the war, one for Josef Terboven and the other for Vidkun Quisling.
 The Norsk Motorveteran magazine had a short article on one of the cars, which stated that it was displayed for sale to the public but apparently no one wanted to buy it despite the low price of KR 50,-.
 It was eventually scrapped, and all that now remains of the car is part of the bullet-resistant glasswork.

 Another car, a 1939 cabriolet, made its way to Czechoslovakia where it was used as a VIP transport for the government.
 In 1948 the communists took over and in 1952 it was sent to the Karosa body works and given a new body and interior, so nothing would resemble its "imperialist" origin.
 This car is on display at the National Technical Museum in Prague.

 There is a 1938 Mercedes-Benz 770 Großer at the Museu do Caramulo in Portugal.
 This car is armoured and was ordered by the PVDE, the Portuguese internal secret police, after the 1937 bomb attempt against the Portuguese dictator António Salazar.